hamvocke/hamvocke.github.io/_drafts/testing_java.md

 The foundation of your test suite will be made up of unit tests.
 Your unit tests make sure that a certain unit (your _subject under test_) of your codebase works as intended.

 ![unit tests](/assets/img/uploads/unitTest.png)
+*a unit test typically replaces external collaborators with mocks or stubs*

 #### What's a Unit?
 If you ask three different people what _"unit"_ means in the context of unit tests, you'll probably receive four different, slightly nuanced answers.
 To a certain extend it's a matter of your own definition and once again, this is alright.